lcfgr/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

-### Simulator.
-You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).

 ### Goals
-In this project your goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
-You will be provided the car's localization and sensor fusion data, there is also a sparse map list of waypoints around the highway.
-The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible, note that other cars will try to change lanes too.
+In this project our goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+We are provided with the car's localization and sensor fusion data.
+There is also a sparse map list of waypoints around the highway.
+The car should try to go as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible; note that other cars will try to change lanes too.
 The car should avoid hitting other cars at all cost as well as driving inside of the marked road lanes at all times, unless going from one lane to another.
 The car should be able to make one complete loop around the 6946m highway.
 Since the car is trying to go 50 MPH, it should take a little over 5 minutes to complete 1 loop.
-Also the car should not experience total acceleration over 10 m/s^2 and jerk that is greater than 50 m/s^3.
+Also the car should not experience total ration over 10 m/s^2 and jerk that is greater than 50 m/s^3.

+### Model Implementation

+The program is based on the logic provided by Udacity.
+In this first version, most of the values such as the speed limit,the maximum acceleration and jerk, path planning distance and steps are hardcoded.
+Other parameters which normally are dynamic are also hardcoded, such as the space gap required to do a lane change.

+For simplified calculations the Frenet plane is used.
+The path planning algorithm is composed by the following steps:

+1. Retrieve the data from sensor fusion.
+Estimate the positioning of all the others cars for the distance used in path planning and populate 3 states, according to the possible scenarios:
+* State 1 (too_close_front): There is a car in front of us that is closer than 25m
+* State 2 (too_close_left):  There is a car in the lane change windows (25m in front and 10m in back) on our left lane, if there is one, that prevents us from using this lane
+* State 3 (too_close_right): There is a car in the lane change window (25m in front and 10m in back) on our right lane, if there is one, that prevents us from using this lane

+2. Collision Avoidance Decision
+If there is a car that is near and in front of us, check if it is possible to pass it by changing into the left lane.
+If this is not possible, check if it is possible to pass it by changing into the right lane.
+If neither is possible, then reduce speed to keep a distance of 25m and continue to recheck for lane change possibilities.

+3. Plan the path
+Use the spline library to create a spline with the use of 3 anchor points, the first at 30m, the second at 60m and the third at 90m.
+Create a list of 50 points for the path of the following 30m, according to the spline created that is updated in every time step.

+### Reflection
+The values that are hardcoded should be calculated through functions that can create more efficient movement and be used for variable conditions (speed limit, acceleration, etc).
+Instead of using a constant distance for the path planning, it would be more efficient to use a constant time window, to accomodate a broader speed range.
+A more complex algorithm for planning the change of lanes can be created; There is a situation which the current algorithm does not perform well.
+This situation arises when all 3 lanes are congested and the solution to safely overcome all the others cars would be to slow down to create enough distance and shift 2 lanes.
+Ideally, an MPC controller will be created to feed the input of the path planner's output path.
+The same type of MPC controllers can be used to predict accurately the trajectory of all other cars and provide us with more possibilities of lane changes with no danger to collide with other cars.

+### Results
+The algorithm fullfiles all the requirements of the Rubric:
+1. The car drives unlimited time without incidents
+2. The car complies to the limitation of speed, max acceleration and jerk
+3. The car does not have any collisions
+4. The car stays in lane, except for the time between changing lanes
+5. THe car is able to change lanes, when there is enough space and is needed

+---
+### The simulator's information are presented below

 #### The map of the highway is in data/highway_map.txt
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.

-## Basic Build Instructions

-1. Clone this repo.
-2. Make a build directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
-4. Run it: `./path_planning`.

 Here is the data provided from the Simulator to the C++ Program